typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 Field            | Description
 -----------------|------------
 SERVICE\_LOCATOR | The environment variable value of the same name.
 This environment variable translates to an http address e.g. `http://10.0.1.22:9008` given that ConductR is running on `10.0.1.22` with a service locator port bound to 9008. service-name     | The name of the service required and expressed as a path e.g. `/customers`.
-Only the first portion of a path is considered e.g. `/customers/123` means that only `/customers` will be looked up.
+Only the first portion of a path is considered e.g. `/customers/123` means that only `/customers` will be used as the service name.
 This approach permits most HTTP clients to be used with very little code change when compared to not using the service locator.

 ### Responses